'Mathematics is a more powerful instrument of knowledge than any other that has been bequeathed to us by human agency.'

 Our year 4 children had been writing journalistic recounts on the 'Iron Scow'.
-They were then challenged to design a set of platforms that would be built around Niagara Falls as a result of the amount of new tourists that would be subsequently visiting the area.
-They used their work on perimeter and area to help support them design the right sized platforms.
+They were then challenged to design a set of platforms that would be built around Niagara Falls as a result of the amount of new tourists that would be visiting the area.
+They used their work on perimeter and area to help support them design the right-sized platforms.

 Our year 2 children had recently been introduced to the TT Rockstars programme.
 For their 'End Goal', they were sent a challenge from one of the characters to try and better their Rock Speed.

-Our curriculum is built so that pupils develop basic number knowledge in Early Years and Key Stage 1 and become fluent when calculating with number.
-We adopt the ‘intelligent practice’ approach which ensures our children avoid mechanical repetition; once a concept has been grasped, we expose our children to varied fluency activities which deepen their understanding or challenge pupils through reasoning based tasks.
+We adopt the ‘intelligent practice’ approach which ensures our children avoid mechanical repetition; once a concept has been grasped, we expose our children to varied fluency activities which deepen their understanding or challenge them through reasoning based tasks.
 There is however, time for our children to practise a skill to fully-embedded it.
-We ensure that our children are given opportunities to engage in rich mathematical discussion and encourage them to feedback with the context in mind .
-Our children explore, find alternative methods and justify their approaches, not giving one-word responses and seeing maths as just 'giving the answer to the question'.
+We ensure that our children are given opportunities to engage in rich mathematical discussion and encourage them to feedback with the context in mind, making use of sentence stems through every opportunity.
+Our children explore, find alternative methods and justify their approaches, not giving one-word responses or seeing maths as just 'giving the answer to the question'.